lamegaton/lamegaton.github.io/_posts/notebook/javascript/2021-08-03-basic-javascript-part-1.md

 }
 ```

-According to Mozilla, XMHttpRequest doesn't need any parameters and return after open() and send() methods are executed.
+According to Mozilla, the `XMLHttpRequest` object does not require any parameters and will return after the `open()` and `send()` methods have been executed.

-A simple request will be as the following snippet:
+Here's a simple example of how to make an `XMLHttpRequest`:

 ```javascript
 const request = new XMLHttpRequest();